Alina Bronsky: Major works

-Alina Bronsky's works have been managed by the well-known Frankfurt literary agent Georg Simader, her current lector is Olaf Petersenn.
+Alina Bronsky's works have been managed by the well-known Frankfurt literary agent Georg Simader; her current lector is Olaf Petersenn.
 By the time she had finished her first novel, she sent an email to three lecturers, of which all three subsequently requested the manuscript.
-Two of them finally agreed on a publication, which means a truly exceptional early recognition these days.
+Two of them finally agreed on a publication.

 The first written novel by Bronsky was Scherbenpark, also known as Broken Glass Park, which tells a story about a seventeen-year-old girl named Sascha Naimann who struggles to adapt to her new life after the murder of her mother and moving from Russia to Germany.
 Sascha battles with the importance of taking care of her siblings and getting revenge on her mother's murderer.
 Bronsky's debut novel Broken Glass Park (Europa, 2010) was described by the Boston Globe as "a vivid description of contemporary adolescence under pressure."
 Broken Glass Park was nominated for the prestigious Ingeborg Bachmann Award in 2008 and for the German Young Adult Literary Prize in 2009.
 The novel was adapted into a movie starring Jasna Fritzi Bauer.
 The recognition gained from Bronsky's debut novel paved the way for her second novel.

 Following the success of Broken Glass Park, Bronsky's The Hottest Dishes of the Tartar Cuisine (Europa, 2011) was long-listed for the German Book Prize in 2010, named a favourite read of 2011 by The Wall Street Journal and The Huffington Post, and was selected as one of Publishers Weeklys Ten Best Books of the Year.
 Described as "mordantly funny" by the San Francisco Chronicle, The Hottest Dishes of the Tartar Cuisine is the story of three unforgettable women whose destinies are tangled up in a family dynamic that is at turns hilarious and tragic.

 Alina Bronsky's third novel Just Call Me Superhero, which tells the story of a young man's complicated relationship with the members of a support group he has joined following an accident, was published by Europa Editions in the fall of 2014.
 The Boston Globe refers to it as "a story of redemption, and of learning, slowly, to be comfortable in one’s own skin."
 Her young adult novels "Spiegelkind" and "Spiegelriss" belong to the mystery-adventure genre.
 As part of a coming-of-age trilogy, the novels centre the 15-year-old protagonist's dangerous search for her missing mother and the discovery of the world of the mysterious "Phees".

 "Baba Dunja's Last Love", her most recent novel, follows the main character Baba Dunja through her experiences after returning from the nuclear disaster in Tschernobyl.
 Baba Dunja copes with her situation by writing letters to her daughter and spending her days in a peaceful and rural area, where she grows her own vegetables and engages in new social relationships.